towersvault/shinpokered/README.md

 - Fixed a graphical bug on the naming screen that apears on cheapo flash carts
 - RemoveItemByID is now able to remove items from the backup bag space
 - TM/HM name list fixed so it can be in any bank
+- Withdrawing or depositing a key item from/to the player's PC will default its quantity to 1

 #Bugfixes